machty/ember-concurrency/UPGRADING-2.x.md

 ember-concurrency 2.0 is primarily an "engine" replacement.
 Internally, its been substantially rewritten and decoupled from Ember at it's core.
-This will enable a much more maintainable codebase, as well as setting the stage for potential extraction of core primatives for us in the broader JavaScript ecosystem.
+This will enable a much more maintainable codebase, as well as setting the stage for potential extraction of core primitives for us in the broader JavaScript ecosystem.

 The application developer-facing changes are fairly minimal, and there are few semantic changes to the operation of the addon.